Pfanani Lishivha

 Bio

-Since joining SAMPRA as CEO in 2017, SAMPRA has processed and distributed more than R1.3b of Neighbouring Rights royalties in just under 4 years.
+Since joining SAMPRA as CEO in 2017, SAMPRA has processed and distributed just under R2b of Neighbouring Rights royalties.
 He has been responsible for ensuring SAMPRA’s stability.
-Thanks in large part to his efforts, this comparatively young CMO is competing with the best and oldest Neighbouring Rights CMOs in the rest of the world.
+Thanks in large part to his efforts, this comparatively young CMO is on par with the best and oldest CMOs in the rest of the world.
 It efficiently documents and distributes Neighbouring Rights royalties to recording artists and record companies whose recordings have been performed in public.

 Pfanani has been the driving force behind SAMPRA being accepted as the only African CMO that is a member of SCAPR and IFPI, international federations of Neighbouring Rights CMOs for performers and record companies respectively.
-SAMPRA participates fully in SCAPR and IFPI meetings and general assemblies, and has concluded more than 50 reciprocal agreements with its international counterparts.
+SAMPRA’s membership of SCAPR has culminated in SAMPRA hosting the SCAPR General Assembly in May 2024, the first time the GA has been held on African soil.

 Under Pfanani’s stewardship, SAMPRA launched the SAMPRA Development Fund (“the Fund”) in August 2020.
-The Fund’s main aim is to be responsible for SAMPRA’s CSI through support for the music industry in a number of areas including retirement savings and funeral cover for SAMPRA’s performer members, training and professional development for recording artists and independent record companies, music production, touring and travel support, and financing of live performances.
-Investment in artist and music development is aimed at contributing towards economic growth, music tourism, and attracting and retaining talent and investment in the music and related industries.
+The Fund’s main aim is to be responsible for SAMPRA’s CSI through support for the music industry in a number of areas including retirement savings and funeral cover for SAMPRA’s performer members, training and professional development for recording artists and independent record companies, music production, touring and travel support, financing of live performances, and funding aimed at preserving South Africa’s diverse cultural heritage.

 ZASouth Africa